CS Phoenix Galați (men's basketball)

-CS Phoenix Galați is a professional basketball team from Galați, Romania.
+CSM Galați is a professional basketball team from Galați, Romania, formerly known as Phoenix Galați.
 The team plays in the Liga Națională, following their championship in the Liga I in 2015.
 The team finished on 7th place in the first year and reached the first round of the play-offs and in the season 2016-2017 they finished on 9th place with 8 wins plus 16 losses.